What they are saying...

-"How to Succeed in Romance Without Really Connecting" will be published in the Smith and Kraus anthology The Best Ten Minute Plays 2014.
+"How to Succeed in Romance Without Really Connecting" was published in the Smith and Kraus anthology The Best Ten Minute Plays 2014.

 "And What a Damn Fine Morning It Is" was presented by Bite-Sized Plays in their Big Bite-Sized Breakfast show at the Pleasance Dome Venue at the Edinburgh Fringe Festival from July 30-August 25.

 "The Lady and 'The Tyger' or William Blake's 'How I Met Your Mother'" was presented by Thespians Anonymous Theatrical Society on August 21 as a part of The Night of The Arts at the Helsinki Festival.

 "And What a Damn Fine Morning It Is" was presented by Bite-Sized Plays in their Big Bite-Sized Late Breakfast show at the Brighton Fringe from May 4-June 1 where it won a People's Choice Award.
 The entire Bite-Sized production was nominated for "Best Theatre Performance" in the Festival.

 "And What a Damn Fine Morning It Is" was presented by Bite-Sized Plays in their A Damn Fine Morning show in Lewes, England on April 27.

 "And What a Damn Fine Morning It Is" was presented at the Short+Sweet Festival in Canberra, Australia August 12-15.

 "The Lady and 'The Tyger' or William Blake's 'How I Met Your Mother'" was presented by the Aberdour Players on April 29 & June 3 at The Forester's Arms Pub in Aberdour, Scotland.